sdesyllas/RiotApi.NET/README.md

 In other words this project is a C# wrapper client that can be used within any kind of .net application or any other application using .net mono framework.

 #How to use
-To use this .net api is a piece of cake!
-In less than three lines of code you can retrieve all free to play champions and print them to screen as you can see in the following example.
+The usage of the RiotApi.Net is a piece of cake!
+In less than three lines of code you can retrieve any data from Riot's services.
+For instance you can fetch all free to play champions and print them to screen as you can see in the following example.

 ```cs
 //initialize Champion api with your riot api key